pro-tailwind/workshop-gymnastics-companion-site/workshop/challenges/caret-cutoff/README.md

 [Extra demo](/solutions/caret-cutoff/extra)

-If you've completed the challenge, try create the same ribbon on the top left corner as well!
+If you managed to get the caret working on the desktop view, try making it work for smaller screens as well, when the panels are stacked.

+The design is up to you, but I imagine the caret should point downwards instead of to the right in that scenario.

 ---